ABOUT US - staff

 History, Mission, & Values | Icahya Woecun | Staff | Board | US Treasury Certified CDFI | Employment

-Lakota Mowrer is the Assistant Director at Four Bands.
-In this role, Lakota supports the leadership of Four Bands' Executive Director, establishes new and fosters existing partnerships, and leads and manages efforts to reach organizational goals.
+Lakota Mowrer is the Executive Director at Four Bands.
+In this role, Lakota provides leadership for Four Bands, establishes new and fosters existing partnerships, and leads and manages efforts to reach organizational goals.
+Prior to becoming the Executive Director, Lakota served as the Assistant Director at Four Bands for five years.
 Lakota is an enrolled member of the Cheyenne River Sioux Tribe.
 She graduated from the University of Notre Dame with a Bachelor of Arts Degree in Sociology.
 Upon graduation, she joined Teach for America and taught on the Rosebud Sioux Reservation at Todd County High School.
 Lakota obtained her Masters in Social Work Degree from Washington University in St. Louis with the Kathryn M. Buder Center for American Indian Studies.
 Lakota individualized her course of study to concentrate in economic security and social development through the life course of American Indians.
 In addition to her educational experience, Lakota has completed a summer fellowship with National Congress of American Indians.
 She has served on the Native American Alumni Board of Directors at the University of Notre Dame.
 Lakota initiated program evaluations at the Consortium for Graduate Study in Management and Washington Internships for Native Students to develop program components for American Indian participants.
 Lakota is excited to be back home on Cheyenne River and to be able to spend time with all of her family, especially her nieces and nephews.

 Cora Mae Haskell is the Asset Development Coordinator at Four Bands.
 In this role, she provides outreach, coaching and technical assistance to promote financial literacy and credit building to best help residents of Cheyenne River Indian Reservation to access financial products and services.
 She holds a Master's Degree in Education and Curriculum and a Bachelor's Degree in Business Education from Black Hills State University and is a certified trainer for Fannie Mae/First Nation's Financial Skillbuilding for Families coursework.
 Cora Mae continues her professional development by attending courses and national conferences on creating financial literacy and entrepreneurship programs for youth in economically disadvantaged communities.